inveniosoftware/invenio/docs/admin/webjournal-admin-guide.rst

-Usually adding a journal also requires to set up a dedicated submission, give some access using WebAccess, and can optionally lead to the creation of WebSearch collections (you can, but your don't have to, map your journal categories to WebSearch collections.
+Usually adding a journal also requires to set up a dedicated submission, give some access using WebAccess, and can optionally lead to the creation of WebSearch collections (you can, but you don't have to, map your journal categories to WebSearch collections.
 You can also simply create a generic collection for all articles in all categories of your journal, or don't create collections at all).
 See the section dedicated